-ASO Tip: Make your first three screenshots show the most important features and get sure one can identify this features even on a small screen.
+ASO Tip: Make your first three screenshots show the most important features and get sure one can identify these features even on a small screen.

 While everyone was excited about the new App Store, Google Play made some layout changes too.
-In the beginning of 2017 they have been experimenting with different search result layouts.
-These these experiments resulted in three different layout options.
+At the beginning of 2017, they have been experimenting with different search result layouts.
+These experiments resulted in three different layout options.

 Moreover, if Google Play thinks, you are searching for a very specific app, it shows the app icon and full title even directly within the search suggestions while you are typing.
 (Layout Option 3 will most likely influence the number of app page visits since clicking the search option with the icon will bring the user directly onto the specific app page.)

 App Page / Store Listings